Schools Behind Our River

 Te Kura Kaupapa Māori O Wairarapa 2022

-Most importantly, our long-term vision is to expand the Schools Behind Our River project by engaging and including the wider community and landowners in supporting the restoration and planting of bird-to-bush corridors, from the mountains to the sea, creating the return of clean waterways and healthy soils, which in turn offer more productive benefits to the wider farming community and all those that live within the catchment.
+Most importantly, our long-term vision is to expand the Schools Behind Our River project by engaging and including the wider community and landowners in supporting the restoration and planting of bird-to-bush corridors and ensuring clean waterways and healthy soils, which in turn offer more productive benefits to the wider farming community and all those that live within the catchment.